On the Dusty Proximate Damped Lyman-{\alpha} System toward Q2310-3358 at z = 2.40: Introduction

 \section{Introduction}

 Ever since their discovery, quasi-stellar objects (quasars) have served as key probes for investigating a range of important aspects of the distant universe \citep{1963Natur.197.1040S,1964ApJ...140....1G}.
-The selection of complete samples of quasars in survey data has therefore long been a critical issue in order to avoid biases.
+The selection of complete samples of quasars from survey data, therefore, has long been a critical issue to avoid biases.
 Photometric selection criteria, due to their efficiency and relative accuracy, have been widely used and continuously improved \citep{1965ApJ...142.1307S,2000MNRAS.312..827W,2012ApJ...753...30S}.